What’s the Secret to Happiness?

-As part of the The Center for Parent and Teen Communication’s Q & A series, we’re ecstatic to bring you the below discussion with Jason Marsh, founding editor-in-chief of Greater Good magazine and director of programs for The Greater Good Science Center at the University of California, Berkeley.
-The GGSC explores all aspects of happiness and the many forces that drive the creation of a satisfying and meaningful life.
+As part of the Center for Parent and Teen Communication’s Q&A series, we’re ecstatic to bring you the below discussion with Jason Marsh, founding editor-in-chief of Greater Good magazine and director of programs for Greater Good Science Center at the University of California, Berkeley.
+GGSC explores all aspects of happiness and the many forces that drive the creation of a satisfying and meaningful life.
 Senior Writer for the CPTC, Allison Gilbert, an award-winning journalist, had the opportunity to speak with Marsh about his work and how parents and teenagers can nurture happiness and bring more joy into their lives.

 Allison Gilbert: Your research centers on a scientific understanding of happiness.
 How are you defining happiness?
 Doesn’t it mean different things to different people?

 Jason Marsh: Yes, definitely.
 In our definition of happiness, we look at the ways scientists have measured it and tried to define it over the years, and we’ve settled on a definition that looks at both momentary experiences of positive emotion and longer-term satisfaction with life.
 We don’t see happiness as a fleeting sense of pleasure.
 Happiness is a combination – it’s experiences of joy, contentment, and positive emotion combined with an underlying sense that life is satisfying and meaningful and good and really worth living.

 AG: Your work explores 10 building blocks that contribute to an individual’s overall well-being.
 One of them is gratitude.
 Why is gratitude so important?